Gabrielpanga/node-starter/src/controllers/README.md

 - `list` : Returns all the object of the entity.
 - `delete` : Deletes an entity

-This methods will be mapped to specific verbs following the OpenAPI specification.
+These methods will be mapped to specific verbs following the OpenAPI specification.
-This will be found under `src/server/routes`, where we are storing all routes to see the whole endpoint picture in a single place.

-## Accessing Data

-Designed to avoid having business logic spread through repositories and models, we have decided that the data access will by only done through the Model it self.
-For example, to access the users we will have to call the Model class `User` in `src/models/user.model`.
-All the business logic must be stored under the model it self.